Lead Spacecraft Systems Engineer

 EOI Space specializes in developing and deploying a network of satellites in Very Low Earth Orbit (VLEO) to provide ultra-high-resolution Earth imagery.
 We aim to deliver timely and actionable data for commercial and defense applications.

 We are on our way to achieving many industry firsts.
 This demands an ambitious team that revels in leaning into challenges, getting hands on, and working together.
 Does this sound like you?
-EOI Space is looking for a talented Lead Spacecraft Systems Engineer with a strong background in spacecraft development and the corresponding engineering fields to ensure alignment with mission objectives.
-The preferred location for this hybrid role is Seattle, Washington.
+EOI Space is looking for a talented Spacecraft Systems Engineer with a strong technical expertise and a demonstrated background of spacecraft or subsystem development to help drive the development of EOI’s satellites.

 What you will do:

-The Lead Spacecraft Systems Engineer oversees the development of the spacecraft overall, with a particular emphasis on the non-payload subsystems, driving technical development, navigating technical challenges and managing multidisciplinary teams.
+The Lead Spacecraft Systems Engineer owns the end-to-end system architecture of the spacecraft, with a particular emphasis on the non-payload subsystems, driving technical development, navigating technical challenges and working across multidisciplinary teams.
 This role encompasses technical development (from architectural development through spacecraft integration and test) and technical leadership, program management, and effective people management providing mentorship and fostering a culture of innovation.
 By leveraging technical expertise and leadership skills, you will drive the execution of spacecraft development activities and empower your team to achieve ambitious goals by establishing and optimizing efficient processes.

 Responsibilities: